-Do you find that there are some jobs on your “to do list” that never get done?
+Do you find that there are some jobs on your “to-do list” that never get done?
 Even though you are living your art business dream, there will still be jobs that you hate to do.
-In this post, discover how you can complete your art business to-do list so you can increase your art sales.
+In this post, I am going to share with you 5 tips I use to complete my art business to-do list.

 “Desire is the key to motivation, but it’s determination and commitment to an unrelenting pursuit of your goal – a commitment to excellence – that will enable you to attain the success you seek.”

 Starting an art business is a dream for many artists.

 The problem many artists face is that they soon realize that it takes a lot of work to operate a small business.

 Learning and implementing new marketing tips, attending art fairs, writing art blog posts, writing weekly newsletters, posting on social media, reading emails, updating your website, creating new art are just a few things that will need to get done to build a thriving art business.

 Learning how to manage your time is essential for the growth of your fine art business.

 Art Business To-Do List

 Would you like to earn extra incoming selling your art?